ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 ##### Nested random effects
 <a name="nested"></a>

 If this sounds confusing, not to worry - `lme4` handles partially and fully crossed factors well, they don't have to be hierarchical or “multilevel” by design.
-However, **the same model specification can be used to represent both (partially) crossed or nested factors**, so you can't use the models specification to tell you what's going on with the random factors, you have to look at the structure of the factors in the data.
+However, **the same model specification can be used to represent both (partially) crossed or nested factors**, so you can't use the model's specification to tell you what's going on with the random factors, you have to look at the structure of the factors in the data.
 To make things easier for yourself code your data properly and **avoid implicit nesting**.
 Not sure what implicit nesting is?
 Read on.

 ##### Implicit *vs*. explicit nesting
 <a name="implicit"></a>